 Alien: Isolation- For a game titled isolation, why are there so many things trying to kill me?

-Updated on September 2nd, 2024 at 4:18 am by Elise
+Updated on October 1st, 2024 at 1:22 am by Elise

 In 2014, Creative Assembly and Sega teamed up to release a survival horror game that takes place 15 years after the events of the first Alien movie.
 In the game, you are Ripley, but not that Ripley.
 You are Ripley’s daughter, Amanda, who is trying to find out what happened to her mother 15 years after she was last heard from.
 A black box from her missing ship has been salvaged and Amanda and two of her crew are headed to the decommissioned space station Sevastopol, to find out if her mother had any parting words.
 Before you even land in the space station things start to go wrong and continue to get worse.